ypa/doolay/docs/worklog.md

 - Updated field panels for host experience model relations.
 - Fixed experience page template for displaying the "one" host.
 - Made place to experience one to many relationship.
+- Tried makeing host filed a parental key on expeirence page and have 'providing experiences' as inline field on host page.
+It doesn't look right, so reverted back.